taboege/tappp-header/ReadMe.md

 in C++17.
 For convenience, a procedural interface is written on top, which becomes nice to use once you are `using namespace TAP`.

-The library is short and completely documented in the source code.
+The library is short and contains short documentation in the source code.
+The complete documentation is is in the <Documentation.md> file.

-Its interface is close to Perl's [Test::More](https://metacpan.org/pod/Test::More) and Raku's [Test](https://docs.raku.org/type/Test) modules.
+The library's interface is close to Perl's [Test::More](https://metacpan.org/pod/Test::More) and Raku's [Test](https://docs.raku.org/type/Test) modules.
 There are other C++ libraries of this kind.
 The author is aware of [libperl++](https://github.com/Leont/libperl--) and